pmcgn/immich-drop/README.md

 # Immich Drop Uploader

+> [!NOTE]
+> **Fork of [nasogaa/immich-drop](https://github.com/nasogaa/immich-drop).** The Python
+> backend has been rewritten in Go and hardened for internet-facing use: uploads and the
+> WebSocket now require a valid invite, admin pages can run on a separate port, and large
+> files are chunked to disk with end-to-end checksum verification.
+> See [About this fork](#about-this-fork) for the full list.

 A tiny web app for collecting photos/videos into your **Immich** server.
 Admin users log in to create public invite links; invite links are always public-by-URL.
 A public uploader page is optional and disabled by default.

 ![Immich Drop Uploader Dark Mode UI](./screenshot.png)

+---

+## About this fork

+This is a fork of [nasogaa/immich-drop](https://github.com/nasogaa/immich-drop).
+The upstream project is a Python/FastAPI app; this fork **replaces the backend with a Go implementation** and hardens it for running on the public internet.
+The frontend, the HTTP/WebSocket API and the on-disk SQLite schema stayed compatible during the rewrite (see [`docs/rewrite-notes.md`](docs/rewrite-notes.md)), so an existing `state.db` keeps working.

+Images are published from this fork as `ghcr.io/pmcgn/immich-drop`.

+### Go backend instead of Python

+- Complete rewrite of Backend in Go
+- Pure-Go SQLite (`modernc.org/sqlite`, no cgo) → a single static binary, no Python runtime, no interpreter dependencies.
+- Structured logging (`slog`) with `LOG_LEVEL`, and the build version stamped into the startup log.

+### Security hardening

+- **Uploads require auth.** With `PUBLIC_UPLOAD_PAGE_ENABLED=false`, every upload and chunk request must carry a valid, active invite token or come from a logged-in session.
+Requests are rejected *before* anything is written to disk or forwarded to Immich.
+- **WebSocket is authenticated too.** The `/ws` registration frame carries the invite token and is subject to the same rule; unauthorized sockets are closed (code 1008).
+  The first frame must arrive within 10 s, and per-session socket limits prevent a client from growing the hub unboundedly.
+- **Strict input validation** on invite tokens, session/item ids, chunk indices and album ids, plus WebSocket origin checking.
+- **Admin/public port split.** Optional `ADMIN_PORT` serves login, menu and invite management on a separate port, so only the upload port needs to be exposed to the internet.
+- **Information leaks removed.** The ping banner used to reveal the Immich base URL and the default album name; it is gone.
+- Session cookies are automatically marked `Secure` when `PUBLIC_BASE_URL` uses `https://`.
+- **Distroless Base Container**.
+Reduction of attack surface.
+No packet manager or tools are part of the container.

+### Uploads & reliability

+- **Chunked uploads spool to disk** (`CHUNK_DIR`, default `/data/chunks`) instead of RAM, so files larger than the server's memory can be uploaded.
+- **End-to-end checksum verification**: the hash is compared before and after the transfer to catch corruption introduced by chunking.
+- Upload pipeline no longer blocks indefinitely on stalled TCP connections.
+- **Album fix**: files detected as duplicates are still added to the album the invite points at, instead of being silently dropped; album failures are now logged with the album/asset id and the Immich response.

+### Container & release

+- **Multi-stage Dockerfile** producing a distroless, non-root image with a built-in `HEALTHCHECK` (the binary probes its own `/healthz`, and knows about split-port mode).
+- **Multi-arch releases** (amd64 + arm64) via a GitHub Actions workflow triggered by
+  `v*.*.*` tags, publishing to GHCR with semver tags.
+- **`GET /healthz` health endpoint** returning `{"ok": true}` — usable as a Kubernetes liveness/readiness probe (or for any other orchestrator / load balancer).
+It needs no authentication and does not touch Immich, so it stays green while Immich is down.
+In split-port mode it is served on `ADMIN_PORT`, so point the probe at the admin port.

 ## Features